-All employees undertake equality, diversity and inclusion training.
+All employees undertake mandatory Diversity, Equity and Inclusion training during their employment with us.

 The Diocese of Coventry

 The Diocese of Coventry represents the Church of England in Coventry, Warwickshire and part of Solihull.
 We have a rich variety of people, traditions and organisations united by our shared purpose of worshipping God, making new disciples and transforming communities.
 The diocese has a total worshipping community of approximately 14,400 with an average weekly attendance of 10,600 with 12% being children.
 The diocese has 202 licensed or beneficed clergy of whom 106 are stipendiary.
 And there are 55 non-stipendiary clergy who play a vital role in the mission and ministry of the Diocese.
 Ministering alongside them are a further 36 Curates, 103 clergy with permission to officiate, as well as around 130 readers and licensed lay ministers.
 There are also a total of 311 churchwardens and of course innumerable volunteers in each parish who make ministry possible and fruitful.
 The diocesan office serves and supports the parishes with around 45 people in various full time and part time roles facilitating and supporting the ministry and mission of the diocese.